miroslaw-bitcart/wp-jewellery/wp-content/plugins/ultimate-product-catalogue/readme.txt

 24. View of the labelling options

 == Changelog ==
+= 4.3.3 =
+- New product page style (Shop Style)
+- New sidebar style (Contemporary)
+- Removed references to JS and CSS files that are no longer used and that were appearing in the console

+= 4.3.2 =
+- Added in an option to delete many items from a catalog at once
+- Fixed an error where YouTube videos wouldn't play correctly for https sites

+= 4.3.1 =
+- Added in Ultimate WP Mail integration
+- Fixed an issue with empty custom fields being displayed in the sidebar after hiding/unhiding a product

+= 4.3.0 =
+- Added two new catalogue styles
+- Added in "Accepted values" to text and text area type custom fields that have input values

+= 4.2.27 =
+- Minor styling updates

+= 4.2.26 =
+- Removed an unserialize function

+= 4.2.25 =
+- Added in a couple more labeling options

+= 4.2.24 =
+- SEO Description and Product display status can now be set on spreadsheet upload
+- Multiple catalogue IDs can be included in spreadsheet uploads
+- Fixed a function naming conflict with another plugin

+= 4.2.23 =
+- Improved plugin admin AJAX performance

+= 4.2.22 =
+- Added nonces to a couple of admin forms that were missing them

+= 4.2.21 =
+- Fixed an issue with the background color of sub-categories with the dynamic disabling of sub-categories feature
+- Fixed an issue where an attribute was being overwritten on refresh
+- Improved the AJAX performance of the catalog slightly
+- Fixed an issue with uploading custom themes for the catalog
+- Fixed an issue with deleting the current file for file-type custom fields

+= 4.2.20 =
+- Fixed an issue where hidden products would display as related products
+- Fixed a number of issues with custom fields on the default product page
+- Fixed a problem where the mobile filtering menu button wouldn't display

+= 4.2.19 =
+- Fixed a few minor styling errors

+= 4.2.18 =
+- Fixed a few minor styling issues

+= 4.2.17 =
+- Fixed an error where custom fields weren't saving on product creation

 = 4.2.16 =
 - Fixed an error where catalog names weren't saving correctly (updated)